Minors and the legality of cannabis: Effects on minors

-Many children as young as twelve years old are feeling pressured to try cannabis in the Netherlands.
+In 2009 it was reported that children as young as twelve years old were feeling pressured to try cannabis in the Netherlands.
 The reason for this is because of the tolerance principle that is in place, meaning that authorities cannot prosecute someone for possessing cannabis if it is under five grams.
 Because of the lack of enforcement in this, it is giving children the opportunity to possess marijuana in small amounts.
 Dutch youth have reported higher than average availability of cannabis, but no higher compared to the United States.
 Many coffee shops have been shut down because of how close they are to schools.
 Local authorities were afraid that the location of the businesses would influence the youth and take advantage of them.